php42/TPDP-Dev-Tools/README.md

 ::use the json files to patch the binaries (convert json back to binary) binedit.exe -i "C:\extract" --patch

-::generate a diff file using the modified directory tree
+::generate a patch file using the modified directory tree diffgen.exe -i "C:\games\TPDP" -o "C:\extract" --diff="C:\patch\patch.bin"
-::note that if you have added new files to the directory tree and want them to be included
-::you must invoke diffgen with -m 2 (mode 2) which applies the diff to the entire archive
-::rather than to individual files within the archive diffgen.exe -i "C:\games\TPDP" -o "C:\extract" --diff="C:\diff\diff.bin"

-::patch the game files using the generated diff file (mode 2 is detected automatically) diffgen.exe -i "C:\games\TPDP" -o "C:\diff\diff.bin" --patch
+::patch the game files using the generated patch file diffgen.exe -i "C:\games\TPDP" -o "C:\patch\patch.bin" --patch

 ::Alternatively, instead of using --diff and --patch, you can use --repack
 ::which applies the current working directory directly to the game data.